epi-analysis/SRCP_docs/docs/source/06-Data-management.rst

 9. If required, a ``7z`` archive can be unzipped: ``7zG x myfile.7z``

-10. We finally need to remove recursively the read and execute permission for “other” users:
-    ``chmod -R o-rwx /srv/projects/<userproject>/data``

-11. If the data are large and a copy is stored elsewhere, delete any copies of the data from your triage folder to save storage space.
+10. If the data are large and a copy is stored elsewhere, delete any copies of the data from your triage folder to save storage space.

 Process for users wishing to bring files into SRCP
 --------------------------------------------------